Melbourne Guide - Best Time - Things to Do

 - Crowds: It can get very busy on weekends and during school holidays.
 Tips to dodge the crowds: Be there very early, go mid-week or avoid school holidays.
 An alternative to being early: Arrive in the afternoon when most visitors start to leave.
 An alternative to save time; buy your entrance ticket in advance and skip the line.
 Click on the Sea Life picture above for your ticket.

 - Tickets: Melbourne Sea Life Entrance Tickets (we recommend buying online in advance.
 It's hassle-free!)

 Both the young and the young at heart are bound to love discovering what lives under the sea at Melbourne Aquarium.
-The SEA LIFE aquarium is great fun for all ages, and also has an emphasis on promoting conservation and sustainability, to help guests leave with a greater appreciation of marine animals.
+The SEA LIFE aquarium is great fun for all ages, and also has an emphasis on promoting conservation and sustainability, on helping guests leave with a greater appreciation of marine animals.
 The Aquarium is set out over four levels and features 14 different themed zones for visitors to enjoy.
 These include areas such as the Bay of Rays which features different stingrays, the Coral Atoll with its bright and unique tropical fish, and the Sea Horse Pier.

-Perhaps the most famous and beloved exhibitions, however, are those that allow for visitors to get up close and personal with some of Australia's aquatic life.
-The Rockpool allows visitors to touch different species including sea stars and shark eggs.
+Perhaps the most famous and beloved exhibitions, however, are those that allow visitors to get up close and personal with some of Australia's aquatic life.
+The Rockpool allows visitors to touch different species including, sea stars and shark eggs.
 There is also the Penguin Playground, where you can have a front-row seat to the cute and quirky penguins.

-- Tip: Check out the brochures at your hotel or a tourist information stand as they usually include a 20% off voucher!
+- Tip: Check out the brochures at your hotel or tourist information stand as they usually include a 20% off voucher!